Xyloris is used to treat the following -

 Interaction between Alcohol and Xyloris

-Due to lack of research, there is no information about the side effects of taking Xyloris with alcohol.
+Due to lack of research, nothing can be said about side effects of consuming alcohol while taking Xyloris.

 Yes, Xyloris can be taken with paracetamol.
 No clinically significant drug interaction has been reported between them.
 However, if you feel any discomfort after taking this drug along with paracetamol then do not hesitate to inform your doctor.